Approaches to Agile Model Driven Development (AMDD)

 3. Agile MDA

-To bring a bit of reality to the modeling conversation, something that has been sorely missed the past few decades, I've gathered some real-world statistics around modeling and documentation strategies.
+To bring a bit of reality to the modeling conversation, something that has been sorely missed the past few decades, I’ve gathered some actual usage statistics around modeling and documentation strategies.

 1. Manual AMDD